 The Forever Gift

-In the pantheon of great characters in my life, O is without a doubt the happiest person I’ve ever known.
-He is uniquely suited for the game of golf.
-He’ll never shoot par but at least once every round he hits a shot so amazing he falls to the ground and nearly faints in a fit of excruciating pleasure.
-But the most interesting thing about O is how he brings his gift of happiness to every aspect of his life: family, friends, co-workers, whirlpools, crawdads, guacamole, margaritas, Shiner Bock, and twice-a-year…church.
-O’s happiness actually pisses people off on occasion, which only makes him happier.
-Aristotle teaches us that “happiness is the end of man.”
-For my friend, happiness is the beginning, middle, and forever.
+In the pantheon of characters in my life, Orell is the happiest one.
+He is uniquely suited for The Game.
+He’ll never shoot par but today he hit a shot so ludicrous and amazing he fell to the ground and fainted in the throes of joy.
+It was the only time I ever saw him speechless.
+The most fascinating thing about him is how he brings his gift of happiness to every aspect of his life: family, friends, enemies, co-workers, whirlpools, golf, basketball, ping pong, chess, crawdads, guacamole, margaritas, Shiner Bock, and twice-a-year – Church.
+His happiness pisses people off sometimes which only makes him happier.
+Aristotle taught that “happiness is the end of man.”
+He may as well been referring to Orell.

-Riding home after our round of golf, I couldn’t help reflecting on all the great characters in my life and how random it’s all been.
+Riding home after our round of golf that day, I couldn’t help reflecting on all the great characters in my life and how random it’s all been.
 Maybe you shouldn’t try to choose your friends after all.
 But you should definitely try to keep them.
+Forever.

 Memorial Park Golf Course – February 9th 2015

 Memorial Park is painted with scene-after-scene of exquisite beauty.
 It’s everywhere you look.
 Yet golfers concentrate intensely on keeping their head down and miss the best part of the game.
 You should always golf with a happy person – they turn degradation inside-out and enable you to see the happiness in it.